Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 # Access data

-This tutorial allows you, having the Collection ID and Exchange ID found within exchange container, to further use Data Exchange API to retrieve assets, relationships, snapshots, and revisions:
+This tutorial will allow you, having the Collection ID and Exchange ID found within exchange container, to further use Data Exchange API to retrieve assets, relationships, snapshots, and revisions:

 - [Intro](#intro)
 - [Workflow explanation](#workflow-explanation)